gplepage/lsqfit/doc/source/overview.rst

 |nonlinear_fit| supports log-normal distributions when ``extend=True`` is set
 in its argument list.
 This argument only affects fits that use dictionaries for their parameters.
-The prior for a parameter ``'c'`` is switched from a Gaussian distribution to a log-normal distribtuion by replacing parameter ``'c'`` in the fit prior with a prior for its logarithm, using the key ``'log(c)'``.
+The prior for a parameter ``'c'`` is switched from a Gaussian distribution to a log-normal distribution by replacing parameter ``'c'`` in the fit prior with a prior for its logarithm, using the key ``'log(c)'``.
 This causes |nonlinear_fit| to use the logarithm as the fit parameter (with its Gaussian prior).
 Parameter dictionaries produced by